Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Comparison of incomplete criteria

 \subsection{Ambiguity attitudes}

 We are able to compare ambiguity attitudes displayed by different hope-and-prepare preferences using the classical comparative statics notions of \cite{GM2002}.

-\begin{definition} Given two preference relations $\succ_1$ and $\succ_2$ on $\mathcal{F}$, \begin{enumerate}[(i)] \item $\succ_1$ is more ambiguity averse than $\succ_2$ if, for all $f \in \mathcal{F}$ and $x \in X$, $f \succ_1 x$ implies $f \succ_2 x$. \item $\succ_1$ is more ambiguity loving than $\succ_2$ if, for all $f \in \mathcal{F}$ and $x \in X$, $x \succ_1 f$ implies $x \succ_2 f$. \end{enumerate} \end{definition}
+\begin{definition} Given two preference relations $\succsim_1$ and $\succsim_2$ on $\mathcal{F}$, \begin{enumerate}[(i)] \item $\succsim_1$ is more ambiguity averse than $\succsim_2$ if, for all $f \in \mathcal{F}$ and $x \in X$, $f \succsim_1 x$ implies $f \succsim_2 x$. \item $\succsim_1$ is more ambiguity loving than $\succsim_2$ if, for all $f \in \mathcal{F}$ and $x \in X$, $x \succsim_1 f$ implies $x \succsim_2 f$. \end{enumerate} \end{definition}

-An agent is more ambiguity averse than an other one if she is less inclined to choose an uncertain act $f$ over a constant act $x$.
-On the other hand, an agent is more uncertainty loving than an other one if she is more inclined to stick to an uncertain act $f$ than to switch to a constant act $x$.
+An agent is more ambiguity averse than another if she is less inclined to consider an uncertain act $f$ at least as desirable as a constant act $x$.
+On the other hand, an agent is more ambiguity loving than another if she is more inclined to consider an uncertain act $f$ at least as desirable as a constant act $x$.
 The next result characterizes ambiguity attitudes for hope-and-prepare preferences.